Matheus-Soares/matthew-bank/README.md

 $ docker build -f src/main/docker/Dockerfile.jvm -t quarkus/transaction-service-jvm .
 $ docker run -i --rm --net=host -p 8080:8080 quarkus/transaction-service-jvm
 ```

-## TODOs

-- [ ] Change the transaction-service to use RabbitMQ instead of HTTP
-- [ ] Add Grafana to use with Prometheus
-- [ ] Create a simple interface
-- [ ] Improve the database use
-- [ ] Add Unit Tests and Integration Tests

 ## Related Guides